Water Industry (Network Construction Operations) Apprenticeship – Level 2

 Course Overview

-Begin your apprenticeship journey at BTC by applying for an apprenticeship on our website or through our prospectus form.
+Begin your apprenticeship journey by applying for an apprenticeship on our website or through our prospectus form.
 Please apply for a full-time course as your second option.
 Then, have a look at relevant vacancies by visiting our vacancy page .
 If you haven’t found a suitable vacancy, you will automatically be placed into our Talent Pool.

 As a member of our Talent Pool, you will be the first to hear about new vacancies and we offer support with CVs, interview techniques, employability skills and much more!